 Calcification of the globe has many causes, varying from the benign to malignant.
 When calcification is seen of the posterior half of the globe, it could relate to any of the layers (scleral, choroidal or retinal), as it is not possible to separate them out on CT.
 Retinal drusen: 1% population...

-Ectopia lentis refers to subluxation or dislocation of the lens of the eye secondary to dysfunction or disruption of zonular fibres.
-Pathology Aetiology trauma systemic and syndromic disorders Marfan syndrome typically upwards and out most common spontaneous cause 2 homocystinuria - ty...
+Ectopia lentis refers to subluxation or dislocation of the lens of the eye secondary to dysfunction or disruption of zonular fibers.
+Pathology Etiology trauma systemic and syndromic disorders Marfan syndrome typically upwards and out most common spontaneous cause 2 homocystinuria - typ...

-The orbit is a feature of the face and contains the globe and it's supporting structures, as well as many nerves and vessels.
+The orbit is a feature of the face and contains the globe and its supporting structures, as well as many nerves and vessels.
 Gross anatomy In the adult, the orbit has a volume of approximately 30 mL, of which the globe occupies 6.5 mL.
 It has a roof, floor, medial and lateral wall.
-The orbit ...
+The orbit i...

 Idiopathic orbital inflammation (IOI), also known as orbital pseudotumour and nonspecific orbital inflammation, is an idiopathic inflammatory condition that most commonly involves the extraocular muscles.
 Less commonly there is inflammatory change involving the uvea, sclera, lacrimal gland, and ...

 Retinoblastomas are the most common intraocular neoplasm found in childhood, and with modern treatment modalities are, in most cases, curable.
-On imaging, they are generally characterised by a heterogeneous retinal mass with calcifications, necrotic components, and increased vascularisation on ...
+On imaging, they are generally characterized by a heterogeneous retinal mass with calcifications, necrotic components, and increased vascularization on ...

 Superior orbital fissure